-As an avid backpacker or first-time explorer, you might have picked up your pack and wondered: how am I going to carry this all the way up the mountain?
+As an avid backpacker or first-time explorer, you might have picked up your pack and wondered: “how am I going to carry this all the way up the mountain?”
 It might be time to assess your pack and limit the amount of weight you are putting in.
 To do that, you will need the best ultralight sleeping bag in your pack.

-Before we review the bag you need, we will go over a few tips to understand ratings and descriptions so you can say “That’s the bag for me!”
+Before we review the bags you need, we will go over a few tips to understand ratings and descriptions so you can say “That’s the bag for me!”
 Read on to get acquainted with the info you need to make an educated decision.

 Upper, Lower, Extreme and Comfort